Zendro-dev/Zendro-dev.github.io/setup_root.md

 npm start acl
 ```

-Moreover, you can whitelist certain roles, independent of the users permissions, using the *WHITELIST_ROLES* environment variable.
-For example, if you wish to whitelist reading actions modify in `./graphql-server/.env`:
+Moreover, you can whitelist certain roles, which can own all user permissions, by using *WHITELIST_ROLES* environment variable.
+For example, if you wish to whitelist reading actions, modify in `./graphql-server/.env`:

 ```
 WHITELIST_ROLES="reader"